pkali/scorch_src/README.md

 ## Changes:

 ###### Build 136
+2022-04-29
+Premature release due to a trip to Atlanta on weekend.
+- https://github.com/pkali/scorch_src/issues/41 Make Riot Charge and Riot Blast weapons.
+YAY a new weapon after so many years!
+And it is really useful when you get covered by a ton of dirt
+- land-slide optimization by @Pecusx: ~400 bytes and some cycles saved!
+- nicer explosions (say that to the target)
+- improved `wait` macro to be non-blocking (moving towards asynchronous code :)))
+- various memory optimizations - over 9KiB free RAM for further use!

+###### Build 136
 2022-04-24
 This is a very important release because we had a chance to work a bit as an original team (Pecus and pirx).
 Let's cheer for Pecus for joining the task force again!
 Changes:
 - another sneaky memory corrupting bug found and fixed.
 The game seems to be as stable as an Ikea table!
 No bug number because it was super elusive.